Perceive, Verify and Understand Long Video: Multi-Granular Perception and Active Verification via Interactive Agents: Abstract

 \section{Abstract}

 Long videos, characterized by temporal complexity and sparse task-relevant information, pose significant reasoning challenges for AI systems.
-Although various Large Language Model (LLM)-based approaches have advanced long video understanding, they still struggle to achieve both completeness and efficiency in capturing task-critical information.
-Inspired by human progressive visual cognition, we propose CogniGPT, a framework that leverages an interactive loop between Multi-Granular Perception Agent (MGPA) and Verification-Enhanced Reflection Agent (VERA) for efficient and reliable long video understanding.
-Specifically, MGPA mimics human visual divergent and focused attention to capture task-related information, while VERA verifies perceived key clues to mitigate hallucination and optimize subsequent perception strategies.
-Through this interactive process, CogniGPT explores a minimal set of informative and reliable task-related clues.
-Extensive experiments on EgoSchema, Video-MME, NExT-QA, and MovieChat datasets demonstrate CogniGPT's superiority in both accuracy and efficiency.
+Although existing Large Language Model (LLM)-based approaches have advanced long video understanding, they remain bottlenecked by task-agnostic, fixed-granularity perception pipelines and suffer from vision-language hallucinations.
+Inspired by human adaptive perception and active verification, we propose CogniGPT, a framework leveraging an interactive loop between a Multi-Granular Perception Agent (MPA) and an Active Verification Agent (AVA).
+Specifically, instead of predetermined heuristics, MPA adaptively determines the optimal perception granularity and strategy based on the evolving context, while AVA actively mines multi-perspective visual evidence to cross-verify key observations and eliminate hallucinations.
+This interaction allows CogniGPT to efficiently identify a minimal set of reliable task-related clues.
+Extensive experiments on EgoSchema, Video-MME, NExT-QA, and MovieChat demonstrate its superiority in accuracy and efficiency.
 Notably, on EgoSchema, it surpasses existing training-free methods using only 11.2 frames and achieves performance comparable to Gemini 1.5-Pro.